1m5/1m5-core/README.md

 Even getting these technologies in wide use doesn't solve the problem of online censorship.
 People in governments, corporations, and other thieves are constantly finding ways to circumvent these technologies to censor and steal information.

+In addition:

+- Most organizations today (e.g. Tech, Banks, Governments, Hospitals) track, persist, and use our behavior for their profit not ours.
+- Centralized organizations are major targets for theft.
+- Closed source software can easily contain hidden back doors for thieves to access our information without our knowledge and many open source applications have closed source libraries embedded in them.
+- Whistleblowers, the abused, visible minorities, and a myriad of other people could be emboldened by anonymity to speak out in a manner that would otherwise be unavailable if they were forced to identify themselves.
+- Blockchain based applications and cryptocurrencies like Bitcoin are helping to wrestle some control from centralized organizations although they are largely used on servers and distributed ledgers are still logically centralized and difficult to maintain anonymity at the network layer.
+- Smartphone ownership around the world is greater than PC ownership.
+- Smartphones, our primary means of global communication and collaboration, are weak in maintaining our anonymity and privacy - critical to ensuring individual freedom.

 ## Solution
 1M5 works to solve these issues by providing an intelligent router embedding Tor, I2P, Direct Wireless Mesh, and other